Things to do the week of July 26-29

 Thursdays & Fridays, 5-9 p.m. | Saturdays & Sundays, 10 a.m. – 9 p.m. | Tickets

 3270 M Street NW, Suite C100, Washington, DC 20007

 The Library of Congress hosts this free outdoor film festival that features films in the Library’s prestigious National Film Registry, so you are in for a treat, no matter what screening you attend outside of the historic building.
 Note that capacity will be limited and seating will be socially distanced.
 The festival continues with The Sound of Music (with an audience singalong!) this Thursday.

 Screenings begin at sundown | More info

 North Lawn of the Jefferson Building, 10 First Street SE, Washington, DC 20540

 #MyDCcool Photo of the Week

-Make sure to share your DC photos with us using #MyDCcool and we may feature yours next month!
+Make sure to share your DC photos with us using #MyDCcool and we may feature yours next week!